Electing to go to court

 This section covers:

-You may want to elect (choose) to go to court because:
+You may want to apply to have your fine heard in court because:

 - you don't believe you broke the law, and you want to challenge the fine.
 If you challenge the fine, you may enter a plea of not guilty and your case will be given a hearing date, where a magistrate will decide whether you are guilty or not guilty of the offence.

 - you should consider if you need a lawyer to represent you.
-You do not need a lawyer if you elect to go to court, but it is not always easy to represent yourself and even simple cases can sometimes raise complex legal issues
+You do not need a lawyer if you apply to have your fine heard in court, but it is not always easy to represent yourself and even simple cases can sometimes raise complex legal issues

 - you should get legal advice.
 Sometimes what you think is a defence is only an explanation, which means you are still guilty of the offence

 - you should consider the possible outcomes.
-There is no application fee to elect to go to court but the court can give you a higher fine if you are found guilty of the offence.
+There is no application fee to apply to have your fine heard in court but the court can give you a higher fine if you are found guilty of the offence.
 You may also have to pay a court costs levy, a victims support levy and the legal costs of the prosecutor.
 For more information, see

 Costs in fine cases